 Fandoms are religions — that is, communities united by shared practices centered around a common text.
 Fandom is, in fact, one of the healthiest and most fruitful sources of novel religious practice in the contemporary Western cultural landscape.
 Fandom represents the antidote to the commodification of culture — it takes the products of corporate mass media, uncouples them from this origin, and returns them to the folk tradition.

-I’ll update this post to provide a link to her specific post about this topic once it’s live, but for now, let us move on to the meat of what I’m specifically working toward, which to examine the specific overlap between UPG (Unverified Personal Gnosis) and headcanon, as well as the consequential overlap between SPG (Shared Personal Gnosis) and fanon.
+Moving forward, let us examine the specific overlap between UPG (Unverified Personal Gnosis) and headcanon, as well as the consequential overlap between SPG (Shared Personal Gnosis) and fanon.

 So that I don’t lose all of you before I begin, let us have a breakdown of some basic terminology here.
 For definitions of UPG and SPG I turn to John Beckett’s excellent article “UPG: Why Unverified Personal Gnosis is Good and Necessary”.